ApolloAuto/apollo/modules/third_party_perception/README.md

 # Third Party Perception

 ## Introduction
 In Apollo 2.5, the third_party_perception module incorporates third-party sensors like Mobileye and Conti/Delphi Radar output with simple fusion and creates a similar perception output produced as obstacle/lane detection information as defined in [Perception Obstacles Interface](https://github.com/ApolloAuto/apollo/blob/master/modules/perception/proto/perception_obstacle.proto).
-This module was only intend to serve for the Prediction/Planning/Control algorithm in real vehicle before perception modules fully ready.
+This module was only intend to serve for the Prediction/Planning/Control algorithm in real vehicle before perception modules fully ready before 2.5.
+We recommend using 'modules/perception' instead for your own test purpose after Apollo 2.5 officially released.

 ## Input